 When you are on an optional placement in the UK or overseas or studying abroad, you will be required to cover your own transport and accommodation and meals costs.
 Placements can range from a few weeks to a full year if students choose to undertake an optional sandwich year in industry.

 Students are encouraged to obtain placements in industry independently.
 Tutors may provide support and advice to students who require it during this process.

 Student as Producer

-Facilities include a state-of-the-art Human Performance Centre and sports facilities.
+Facilities include a state-of-the-art Human Performance Centre, endless pool and sports facilities.

 The Sports Centre hosts a double sports hall, all weather synthetic pitches, fitness suites, squash courts, a dance studio and saunas.

 At Lincoln, we constantly invest in our campus as we aim to provide the best learning environment for our undergraduates.
 Whatever your area of study, the University strives to ensure students have access to specialist equipment and resources, to develop the skills, which you may need in your future career.

 View our campus pages [www.lincoln.ac.uk/home/campuslife/ourcampus/] to learn more about our teaching and learning facilities.